quangnguyen30192/cmp-nvim-ultisnips/README.md

 ### Available Options

+`filetype_source: "treesitter" | "ultisnips_default"`

+Determines how the filetype of a buffer is identified.
+This option affects which snippets are available by UltiSnips.
+If set to `"treesitter"` and the [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter) plugin is installed, only snippets that match the filetype at the current cursor position are shown (as well as snippets included via UltiSnips' `extends` directive).
+Otherwise, or if treesitter could not determine the filetype at the current position, the available snippets are handled entirely by UltiSnips.

+**Default:** `"treesitter"`

+---

 `show_snippets: "expandable" | "all"`

 If set to `"expandable"`, only those snippets currently expandable by UltiSnips will be